 Suburban Maryland Office Market

-Demand for office space in Suburban Maryland continued to soften during the first quarter of 2021.
-Net absorption totaled positive 415,211 square feet, but this positive demand was due to the completion of the new United States Citizenship and Immigration Services (USCIS) headquarters in Suitland.
-This delivery represents net new demand for Suburban Maryland, as the agency was previously located in the District.
-As a continuing result of disruption related to COVID-19, market activity was modest, with limited leasing activity and few notable tenant moves.
-The overall vacancy rate registered 15.4% at the end of the first quarter, an increase of 30 basis points from the previous quarter and an increase of 170 basis points from a year ago.
-Vacancy ticked up even with positive absorption because of the delivery of 7272 Wisconsin Avenue in Bethesda; only about 30% of that 358,000-square-foot building was occupied during the first quarter.
-The average asking rental rate ended the first quarter at $29.08/SF, an increase of 2.3% from $28.42/SF in the first quarter of 2020.
-While it may seem counterintuitive that asking rents continued to increase despite negative demand for space, the construction pipeline and recently delivered product includes high-quality space with asking rates that match the quality, which boosts the average asking rent.
-By contrast, effective rents are declining as concessions rise to lure tenants in an environment of tepid demand.
+Demand for office space in Suburban Maryland softened during the second quarter of 2021.
+Net absorption totaled -277,919 square feet.
+As an ongoing result of disruption related to COVID-19, leasing activity was limited.
+The overall vacancy rate was 16.0% at the end of the second quarter, an increase of 30 basis points from the previous quarter and an increase of 200 basis points from a year ago.
+Vacancy will likely continue to increase in the latter part of 2021, as 380,000 square feet is scheduled to deliver in the third quarter with 0.0% preleased.
+The average asking rental rate ended the second quarter at $29.23/SF, an increase of 2.0% from $28.67/SF in the second quarter of 2020.
+While it may seem counterintuitive that asking rents continued to increase despite occupancy losses, the construction pipeline and recently delivered product includes high-quality space with asking rates that match the quality, which boosts the average asking rent.
+By contrast, effective rents are under downward pressure as concessions remain high to lure tenants in an environment of tepid demand.